Tuesday, 13 February 2024

 • 2023 / In January 2023, barely weeks after the departure of FC Viktoria 1889 Berlin, VSG Altglienicke moves its first team football back to the Friedrich-Ludwig-Jahn-Sportpark.

-• 2024 (projected) / Start of renovation works of the Friedrich-Ludwig-Jahn-Sportpark, which will see all stands apart from the main stand – which is recognised as a monument – due to be demolished and replaced by new constructions.
+• 2024 / Towards the end of the 2023-24 season, Hertha BSC has to move its reserves teams' matches to the Friedrich-Ludwig-Jahn-Sportpark to allow the preparations for Euro 2024, taking place in Germany - including Hertha's own Olympiastadion - to go ahead as planned.
+In the summer of 2024, a start is made on the renovation works of the Friedrich-Ludwig-Jahn-Sportpark, which will see all stands apart from the main stand – which is recognised as a monument – due to be demolished and replaced by new constructions.
 VSG Altglienicke moved to the Hans-Zoschke-Stadion, thus commencing a new groundshare, this time with SV Lichtenberg 47.

 Note 1 - Highlights of the match I attended at the Friedrich-Ludwig-Jahn-Sportpark can be watched by clicking this YouTube link